SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---

 Round 1 has a massive load which needs to distribute evenly.
-Using a 'choose your slot' system can easily lead to.
+Using a 'choose your slot' system can easily lead to chaos due to how fragile this system is.
-(I'm talking about having 6 slots of 30 minutes each everyday, and asking people to choose one of the 18 slots of the 3 days.)
+(I'm talking about having 6 slots everyday of 30 minutes each, and asking people to choose one of the 18 slots of the 3 days.)

 If slots are tight and not adaptive to changes in the debates, people who expected to start their slot earlier will wait unnecessarily (If you've had a Capstone review you know what I'm talking about).
 Recruitments are very chaotic due to factors like: